eschutz/libbarcode/README.md

 See `src/main.c` for a PostScript example.

 ## License
-This project is licensed under the GNU Lesser General Public License.
-See [LICENSE](../blob/master/LICENSE) and [COPYING.LESSER](../blob/master/COPYING.LESSER) for more information.
+This project is licensed under the Mozilla Public License Version 2.0.
+See [LICENSE](../blob/master/LICENSE) for more information.